2014 United States House of Representatives elections in New Jersey

-The 2014 United States House of Representatives elections in New Jersey were held on Tuesday, November 4, 2014 to elect the 12 U.S. representatives from the state of New Jersey, one from each of the state's 12 congressional districts.
+The 2014 United States House of Representatives elections in New Jersey were held on Tuesday, November 4, 2014, to elect the 12 U.S. representatives from the state of New Jersey, one from each of the state's 12 congressional districts.
 The elections coincided with the 2014 United States midterm elections for other federal and state offices, including U.S. House elections in other states and a U.S. Senate election in New Jersey.

-As of 2022, this is the last time New Jersey’s delegation to the United States House of Representatives was tied.
+As of 2024, this is the last time New Jersey's delegation to the United States House of Representatives did not have a Democratic majority.

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in New Jersey by district:

 District 1

 The 1st district is based in South Jersey and includes most of Camden County along with parts of Burlington County and Gloucester County.
 Democrat Rob Andrews represented the district from 1990 until his resignation on February 18, 2014.
 New Jersey Governor Chris Christie called for a special election on November 4 (concurrent with the general election) to fill the remaining months of Andrews' term.

 Radio personality and former NFL linebacker Garry Cobb and perennial candidate Lee Lucas ran in the Republican primary.